Gamelan jegog: Instruments

 Jegog instruments have a four-note scale that roughly corresponds to the four pitches of a dominant 7th chord in Western music.
 All instruments have eight bamboo keys.
 Some instruments have two keys for each pitch slightly detuned so that the pitches beat when they are played together.
 Other instruments have a two octave range with four pitches in a low octave and the same four pitches an octave higher.
 In this case the instrument will be paired with another instrument that is slightly detuned.
 Taken together the ensemble has a range of five octaves.

-Most Jegog ensembles have instruments that have keys that are made of bamboo that are split at one end and then half of the tube is removed.
+Most jegog ensembles have instruments that have keys that are made of bamboo that are split at one end and then half of the tube is removed.
 The other end remains intact and functions as a resonator for the split part.
-The keys are suspended on a wooden frame and struck with mallets (called pangguls), made out of wood or rubber.
-There are also Jegog ensembles with instruments called Jegog Tingklik.
+The keys are suspended on a wooden frame and struck with mallets (panggul), made of wood or rubber.
+There are also jegog ensembles with instruments called jegog tingklik.
 These smaller instruments are used primarily with children.
 The keys are made of bamboo slats mounted above a resonator box.

 Jegog

-The lowest instrument in a Jegog ensemble is also called a Jegog.
+The lowest instrument in a jegog ensemble is also called a jegog.
 The ensemble gets its name from this instrument.
-The keys of the Jegog instrument are as long as 3 meters in length and a pitch as low as 60 hertz.
+The keys of the jegog instrument are as long as 3 meters in length and a pitch as low as 60 hertz.
 The instrument is so large, and the mallets are so heavy that it takes two people to play it.
 The players crouch on a platform on the top of the instrument and alternate playing the keys.
-The Jegog instrument has the lowest octave of the ensemble.
+The jegog instrument has the lowest octave of the ensemble.
 Each pair of pitches are detuned by as much as 7 hertz.
 In this octave, that is almost a whole tone.
 The keys are arranged 1' 2' 3' 4' 1 2 3 4, one being the lowest pitch and 4 being the highest.
 The four keys on the left are the higher pitches of the detuned pairs and the four on the right are the lower ones.

-Melody Instruments
+Melodic Instruments

-One octave higher than the Jegog is an instrument called the Undir, and an octave above that is the Kuntung.
-In recent years the Kuntung is often called a Celuluk.
+One octave higher than the jegog is an instrument called the undir, and an octave above that is the kuntung.
+In recent years the kuntung is often called a celuluk.
 The instruments are small enough to be played by one person each.
-The Undir is still big enough that the player needs to crouch on a platform on the top of it to play it.
-There are two Undir and two Kuntung.
-The Undir and Kuntung have the same arrangement of keys as the Jegog but in higher octaves.
-These five instruments together play the melody (called the bun).
+The undir is still big enough that the player needs to crouch on a platform on the top of it to play it.
+There are two undir and two kuntung.
+The undir and kuntung have the same arrangement of keys as the jegog but in higher octaves.
+These five instruments together play the melody (bun).
 Some ensembles have a high pitch flute called a suling that also plays the melody.